AR-15 Pistol Brace Update [Free Online Brace Calculator]

 ATF Pistol Brace Scorecard

-The ATF scorecard for pistol braces from the Biden Administration is absurd.
+The ATF scorecard for pistol braces from the Biden Administration was absurd.

-For example, if a score of 4 or higher is obtained from the scoresheet, the item in question would make the firearm a Short Barrel Rifle instead of a handgun with a pistol brace.
+If the item in question received a score of 4 or higher from the scoresheet, then the ATF would consider the item to be a Short Barrel Rifle instead of a handgun with a pistol brace.

 On the very first section, Accessory Design, your item can earn from 0 points (good) to 2 points (bad) based on unclear and arbitrary criteria.